 Our trades programmes cover a wide variety.
 Automotive engineering, automotive panel and paint, motorsport, carpentry, architectural technology, construction, joinery, furniture making and design, bus & truck driving, electrical & mechanical engineering can all be studied at UCOL.

-Kelly Gay is the Executive Dean of Trades & Technology, based at the Palmerston North campus.
+Dr Nicky van der Bergh is the Executive Dean of Trades and Technology, based at the Palmerston North campus.

 Dr Nicky van der Bergh has joined UCOL as the Executive Dean of the Faculty of Trades and Technology.
 Nicky has been in the tertiary education sector for just over 20 years, with 14 of those in vocational education and training developing the trades and associated technologies.